clarity20/shellmath/README.md

 ```
     _shellmath_add   1.009   4.223e-2
     _shellmath_getReturnValue   sum
+    echo "The sum is $sum"
 ```
 Addition and multiplication are of arbitrary arity; try this on for size:
 ```
     _shellmath_multiply  1  2  3  4  5  6
     _shellmath_getReturnValue   sixFactorial
+    echo "6 factorial is $sixFactorial"
 ```
 Subtraction and division, OTOH, are exclusively binary operations.